-Okay, so you have made it thus far from the Enquiry Level to the Registration Level.
+Okay, so you have made it thus far from the Enquiry Level to the Preparations Level to the Registration Level.

 Here sadly is where too many stall for too long as their opportunity to make hay while the sun shines slips away through procrastination.